baptistebriel/biggie/README.md

 - browserify and minify javascript files
 - watch for assets/less/layout.less and assets/js/*.js

+### PATH and BASE urls

+For some AJAX reasons, we have global variables that defines where your site is locally.
+Define the PATH URL (http://localhost:8888/ for example) and the subfolder BASE (biggie for example) into /assets/js/config.js
+Your site will be at http://localhost:8888/biggie/ by default.

 ## Directory

 - `/assets/` contains all LESS files and JavaScript files